NEARWEEK/MCP/README.md

 ### Stdio Transport (Claude Desktop, VS Code, etc.)

-Add to your MCP client configuration:
+Add to your MCP client configuration with your API key:

 ```json
 {